Ramadan in Indonesia 2026: A Guide for Expat

 During Ramadan, make sure you prioritize dressing modest.
 You can also be unique! by consider wearing traditional Indonesian Muslim clothing, such as baju koko for men and mukena for women, especially during prayers and religious events in Indonesia during Ramadan.

-How is the Ramadan Culture in Indonesia?
+An Expat Guide: How is the Ramadan Culture in Indonesia?

-Familiarize yourself with local customs, such as communal iftar gatherings, special prayers (tarawih), and charitable activities.
+As an expat familiarize yourself with local customs, such as communal iftar gatherings, special prayers (tarawih), and charitable activities.

 Ngabuburit refers to the time spent waiting for the iftar.
 Observe Ramadan in positive activities like reading, volunteering, or exploring local markets.